spawnia/sailor/README.md

 }
 ```

-You must give all your operations unique names, the following example is invalid:
+You must give all your operations unique `PascalCase` names, the following example is invalid:

 ```graphql
 # Invalid, operations have to be named